Skip to Content

 The 254-room Margaritaville Resort on the beach, originally controversial because of fear it would ruin Fort Myers Beach’s Old Florida feel, opened in December.

-Many folks who thought Margaritaville was a travesty when it was approved five years ago are thankful that a big new resort is opening so soon in this devastated little beach town.
+Many folks who thought Margaritaville was a travesty when it was approved five years ago are thankful that a big new resort has opened in this devastated little beach town.

 The iconic clock at Times Square in downtown Fort Myers Beach is back and on Fridays, the area around it is lively with a farmers market.
 (Photo: Bonnie Gross)